leveille/django-twittercard/README.markdown

 ## Usage

 1. Add `twittercard` to your settings.py `INSTALLED_APPS` list
-2. There are a few configuration options to twittercard that can be placed in a dictionary called `TWITTERCARD_CONFIG` in settings.py.
+2. There are a few configuration options to twittercard that can be placed in an OPTIONAL dictionary called `TWITTERCARD_CONFIG` in settings.py.
 Refer to the [Twitter Card Docs](https://dev.twitter.com/docs/cards) for help regarding [card and content attribution](https://dev.twitter.com/docs/cards#content).

 ```python
 TWITTERCARD_CONFIG = {